 Of those surveyed, 59 percent said they didn’t own products in any of the major categories at the show.
 About 20.3 percent of respondents said they owned speech recognition or voice search products like Amazon Alexa.
-14.5 percent said they owned wearable technology devices, and 14.4 percent said they owned virtual reality goggles or headsets.
-13.3 percent said they had facial recognition technology, and 11.85 percent said they had smart home or Internet of Things devices.
-The lowest category was augmented reality glasses, where were owned by just 6.3 percent of the respondents.
+Some 14.5 percent said they owned wearable technology devices, and 14.4 percent said they owned virtual reality goggles or headsets.
+Only 13.3 percent said they had facial recognition technology, and 11.85 percent said they had smart home or internet of things devices.
+The lowest category was augmented reality glasses, which were owned by just 6.3 percent of the respondents.

 Some of the other results show:

-- A majority of respondents (54%) would not consider purchasing self-driving or driverless cars.
+- A majority of respondents (54 percent) would not consider purchasing self-driving or driverless cars.

-- 45% would be interested in Comcast’s advanced security home service system.
+- 45 percent would be interested in Comcast’s advanced security home service system.

 - A third of respondents would be interested in purchasing health-related wearables within the next year.

-- More than 55% would be interested in trying or purchasing Procter & Gamble’s IoT products.
+- More than 55 percent would be interested in trying or purchasing Procter & Gamble’s IoT products.

-34 percent said they were not interested in buying a new TV.
-But among those who do, the ability to connect to home WiFi is the main reason to buy one, according to 24 percent of respondents.
-17 percent said that higher resolution would compel them to buy a new TV.
+About 34 percent said they were not interested in buying a new TV.
+But among those who were, the ability to connect to home Wi-Fi is the main reason to buy one, according to 24 percent of respondents.
+Seventeen percent said that higher resolution would compel them to buy a new TV.

-Comcast announced an advanced Xfinity security service for home cable modem users.
-45 percent said they were interested in it, while 30.2 percent said they were not, and 24 percent didn’t know.
+Comcast announced an advanced Xfinity security service for home cable modem users, which 45 percent said they were interested in, while 30.2 percent said they were not and 24 percent didn’t know.

 Of those surveyed, 23.7 percent said they weren’t interested in buying a new laptop.
-But 23.3 percent said fast processing speed was a reason to buy one.
-18.1 percent said longer battery life was another reason, and 9.9 percent said durability was a reason.
+But 23.3 percent said fast processing speed was a reason to buy one; 18.1 percent said longer battery life was another reason, and 9.9 percent said durability was.

-Asked if they were gamers, 34.3 percent said yes, and 65.6 percent said no. 18 percent said they would buy gaming laptops with the latest graphics.
-30 percent said they would buy monitors or laptops with integrated privacy screens, and 15.3 percent said they would buy gaming laptops with thinner designs, and 13.9 percent said they would buy desktop replacement gaming laptops.
+Asked if they were gamers, 34.3 percent said yes and 65.6 percent said no. Eighteen percent said they would buy gaming laptops with the latest graphics, 30 percent said they would buy monitors or laptops with integrated privacy screens, 15.3 percent said they would buy gaming laptops with thinner designs, and 13.9 percent said they would buy desktop replacement gaming laptops.

 Wearables like the Omron HeartGuide, which measured blood pressure, were popular at CES 2019.
-40 percent said they wouldn’t buy wearables.
-But 38.6 percent said they would buy a wearable to track general fitness.
-36.2 percent said they would buy one to monitor health signals.
-28.5 percent said they would do it to improve sleep quality, and just 11.1 percent said they would buy one to improve sports performance.
+While 40 percent said they wouldn’t buy wearables, 38.6 percent said they would buy a wearable to track general fitness; 36.2 percent said they would buy one to monitor health signals; and 28.5 percent said they would do it to improve sleep quality.
+Just 11.1 percent said they would buy one to improve sports performance.

 For those who were unwilling to buy a wearable, 48 percent said the price is too high, 32 percent had privacy concerns, 11 percent said it would be hard to learn, 15.6 percent said it would become obsolete, and 20.8 percent said they already owned too many tech devices.

-In terms of other devices, 24.7 percent said they would buy AI sensors that track driver movements in cars for driving security; 17.5 percent said they would buy AR for heads-up displays in cars; 20.4 percent said they would buy automated home devices like smart toilets; 23 percent said they would buy foldable smartphones, but 50 percent said they would buy none of the above.
+In terms of other devices, 24.7 percent said they would buy AI sensors that track driver movements in cars for driving security; 17.5 percent said they would buy AR for heads-up displays in cars; 20.4 percent said they would buy automated home devices like smart toilets; and 23 percent said they would buy foldable smartphones.
+But 50 percent said they would buy none of the above.

-53.7 percent said they would not consider buying a self-driving car.
-26.8 percent said they would, and 19.4 percent said they didn’t know.
+About self-driving cars, 53.7 percent said they would not consider buying one, 26.8 percent said they would, and 19.4 percent said they didn’t know.
 Of those who said they would not, 48 percent said they enjoy driving and like having control over the car; 34 percent said the cars would be prone to accidents; and 13.6 percent said they thought the price was too high.